Download the PHP package jurager/teams without Composer

 Jurager/Teams

-Laravel package to manage teams and operate with user permissions, abilities, supporting multi-tenant dynamic roles, roles groups, capabilities, and permissions for each team.
+A Laravel package for managing teams and user permissions, supporting multi-tenant dynamic roles, role groups, and team-specific permissions.

-You can add a user to a global group to grant them access to all teams with the group's permissions.
-This feature is handy when you want to, for instance, provide support for all teams without assigning the user to created teams.
+Additionally, users can be added to a global group to grant them access across all teams with the group’s permissions.
+This feature is ideal for scenarios like providing support across multiple teams without the need to add users to each team individually.

 [!NOTE] The documentation for this package is currently being written.
 For now, please refer to this readme for information on the functionality and usage of the package.